 Interior decorating involves a lot of creativity.
 You spend time creating strong relationships with clients to bring their personality into a room.
-But when it comes to staging a home, you need to use your skills in the opposite way.
+But when it comes to staging homes, you need to use your skills in the opposite way.
 Instead of personalizing a space to the homeowner, you’re tasked with depersonalizing a space!
 You must create a blank slate for new owners to imagine themselves in.

 Read on to find out if you’re well-suited for a career as a home stager!

 Can you resist adding your own personal touches into a room?

 This can be tricky for many people, and some can’t help but add a little bit of their own personal flair into a room.
 But that quirky chair or brightly colored door can easily take a buyer out of their fantasy, effectively blocking them from seeing the place as their own.

 If you can’t stand neutral colors and can’t suppress individuality in your design, this probably isn’t the job for you.

 Are you a good listener?